errajibadr/ocr_benchmarking/README.md

 The easiest way to run the comparison is with Google Colab:

-1. Open the notebook in Google Colab: [Open in Colab](https://colab.research.google.com)
+1. Open a new notebook in Google Colab: [Open in Colab](https://colab.research.google.com)
-2. Upload the notebook file `ocr_benchmarking.ipynb` to Colab
+2. Copy the contents of `colab_notebook.py` into cells in the notebook
+   - Each section marked with `# %%` should be a new cell
+   - Markdown sections marked with `# %% [markdown]` should be converted to text cells
-3. Follow the instructions in the notebook to upload your dataset
+3. Run the cells in order to process your images

 ## Local Setup